oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

    code.
  - "SEND_KILL_JOB" : signal that OAR has transmitted a kill signal to the oarexec of the specified job.
- - "LEON_KILL_BIPBIP_TIMEOUT" : Leon module has detected that somehing wrong occured during the kill of a job and so kill the local *bipbip* process.
+ - "LEON_KILL_BIPBIP_TIMEOUT" : Leon module has detected that something wrong occurred during the kill of a job and so kill the local *bipbip* process.
- - "EXTERMINATE_JOB" : Leon module has detected that something wrong occured during the kill of a job and so clean the database and terminate the job artificially.
+ - "EXTERMINATE_JOB" : Leon module has detected that something wrong occurred during the kill of a job and so clean the database and terminate the job artificially.
  - "WORKING_DIRECTORY" : the directory from which the job was submitted does